 Even more hilarious, is that Warner Bros., in its response to the Hotfile countercharges, seems to suggest that it's preposterous to think that it should have to actually check to make sure files are actually infringing... even as it appears to be making the argument that service providers should do exactly that:

-And yet, we're regularly told that YouTube should be responsible for checking the content of every video uploaded.
+Warner further admits that, given the volume and pace of new infringements on Hotfile, Warner could not practically download and view the contents of each file prior to requesting that it be taken down through use of the SRA tool.And yet, we're regularly told that YouTube should be responsible for checking the content of every video uploaded.
 Among the other mistaken downloads were the text of a Harry Potter book, which may be infringing, but Warner only has the copyright on the movies, not the books.

 After all of this, Warner Bros. tries to brush this off by saying it doesn't really matter, since most (though not all) of the content it took down was infringing anyway, so I guess it thinks it was doing other copyright holders a favor.
 Of course, that's not how the law works.
 The fact is, some copyright holders want to give their works away for free, and don't need or want some Hollywood giant taking it down for them.

 Either way, this once again undermines so many of the arguments of the copyright players: